Send a PDF by link — view it straight in the browser

 FAQ

-Yes, the viewer lets you move through the document page by page.
+Yes.
+The built-in viewer lets you move through the document page by page, zoom, and search text.

-Explore mode prioritises reading; downloading remains a deliberate action on the recipient side.
+Explore mode prioritises in-browser viewing; download remains a voluntary action on the recipient side but is not blocked.

 See everything Explore mode can do